William T. Glassell

 The city of Orange was founded by attorneys Andrew Glassell and Alfred B. Chapman, who had participated in the partition of Rancho Santiago de Santa Ana and were active in similar lawsuits in other parts of the county.
 Glassell and Chapman employed the former's younger brother, Captain William T. Glassell to plot the town site.

 Captain Glassell is reputed to have been a man of refinement.
 His health had been broken as a result of his experiences while in the Confederate Army, both by his hazardous undertaking, and subsequent capture and eighteen months in a northern military prison.
-It was the climate of Southern California that decided him to stay, when he came on a visit to Los Angeles.
+It was the climate of Southern California that convinced him to stay after a brief visit to Los Angeles.
 Once he decided to stay, he played the part of surveyor in the development of the Richland Tract.